-It is evident that academic departments at the college are using SLO assessment data to make informed decisions about student learning in order to increase student success.
+Academic departments at the college are using SLO assessment data to make informed decisions about student learning in order to increase student success.
 The following are several examples of how this has been working in different areas at the college:

 Faculty who teach Spanish have been developing heritage speaker classes to better meet the educational needs of the students at Oxnard College.
 As a result of CSLO review in the Letters department, Spanish revised existing CSLOs and wrote new ones so that the CSLOs now reflect each specific class better, and the assessments provide more meaningful, actionable data.
-Spanish is an exemplary department in its service to students, demonstrating great adaptability, and innovation.
+(6.B.05)

 The Communication Studies department has ongoing SLO discussions every year as part of their program review and at various department meetings throughout the academic year.
-Recent discussions have been geared toward the growth of their program; for example, there was a lot of discussion about whether it would be effective for students to add more Communication Studies courses when we hired a new full-time faculty.
+Recent discussions have been geared toward the growth of their program; for example, there was a lot of discussion about whether it would be beneficial for students to add more Communication Studies courses when a new full-time instructor was hired.
 These discussions also led to the writing of new courses and a discussion about how the new curriculum bridges with existing courses.
 SLO discussions also inform scheduling future Communication Studies courses (alternating theory courses with skill-based courses) and graduating more Communication Studies students with a clear pathway for their success.
 This dialogue also ensures that instructors use accurate measures for each course, and helps in the development and implementation of Open Educational Resources.
 Further, SLO discussions help Communication Studies faculty identify a skills-based pathway for students in the major, so they graduate more majors who are more prepared for transfer institutions.
-Further, in the Communication Studies classroom, SLOs simplify the skill goal for students and the SLOs are our primary purpose.
-For example, for students with high anxiety in Communication Studies courses, the SLOs are the life raft one can return to regain our perspective.
-As a student, they can review the SLOs at the end of the semester and identify specific areas where they have improved, even if they did not get a perfect grade.
-These ongoing discussions have an explicit impact of student success.
+(6.B.06)

-In the English department, they annually review SLO results and adjust their SLOs/PSLOs per the data and their discussions.
-These discussions are evident in the evidence provided (see attached Letters minutes evidence).
-English faculty have been diligent about tasking colleagues with either revising or keeping the existing CSLOs as well as revising the PSLOs based on the effectiveness for students in the classroom.
+In the English Department, SLO results are annually reviewed and adjusted their SLOs/PSLOs per the data and discussions.
+(6.B.07) English faculty have been diligent about tasking colleagues with either revising or keeping the existing CSLOs as well as revising the PSLOs based on the effectiveness for students in the classroom.
 They have many discussions about how and why this process is important to improve their services to their students.
 Recently, the department members even evaluated the effectiveness of their action plan questions for each of their respective courses and invited the OC Institutional Researcher to their meeting to get her take on the data and how best to analyze it.